akshata29/aisearchmm/src/teams-app/docs/Developer_Guide.md

 4. **Test Tab Integration**
    - Click on "RAG Assistant" tab
-   - Should load your React frontend
+   - Confirm the Teams-specific search UI loads (port 5300 in dev)
+   - Ask a sample question and verify citations render
-   - Navigate to "Teams Integration" tab
+   - Use the "Pop out" action to open the tab in a browser window
-   - Verify Teams context is detected:
-     - Teams Environment: ✅ Running in Teams
      - User information displayed
      - Team/Channel info (if in team context)
      - Theme integration working